Skip to main content

 More RAM means better multitasking.
 In other words, this means gaming with Discord and the browser running in the background, having a lot of tabs open simultaneously, or even tasks that munch on PC resources like they’re candy, such as video editing and rendering.
 With more RAM, your PC can do all of that and more.

 If your RAM doesn’t have enough capacity to support all the workloads you try to put your PC through, the computer will have to resort to disk caching.
 This involves using a portion of your hard drive (or SSD) as virtual memory.
-This is much, much slower than letting the RAM handle these tasks, which is why you always want to have ample memory for your PC to draw from.
+While you should aim to use the best SSD, it will still be much slower than letting the RAM handle these tasks.
+This is why you always want to have ample memory for your PC to draw from.

 This doesn’t mean that you should stack RAM into infinity, though.
 Having extra is good, both for future-proofing and for overall responsiveness.
 However, at some point, it suffers from diminishing returns, meaning that the more you get, the less it’ll do for you.
 It won’t hurt your PC to have too much, but it won’t help, either — that’s a common PC myth.